 If you love natural stone, granite is one of the best countertop choices because it’s relatively low maintenance and you can find it in a variety of styles.

 Scratching a granite countertop is the least of your worries although it is advisable to use a cutting board when you are using a knife.
-This tip offers your knives protection from getting dull and blunt.
+This tip offers your knife protection from getting dull and blunt.
 This demonstrates how tough your granite countertop is!

 Besides the usual shiny surface, you can even find it with a leathered finish.
 It’s a classic choice for an elegant kitchen.